Resident Conflict: How to Handle Difficult Situations Like a Pro

 Causes of resident conflict

-In addition to concerns about the pandemic itself – concern about the health of the family while dealing with daily news reports on death tolls – this lack of a work-life balance became a significant struggle for many, compounding residents' emotional pressures and creating numerous opportunities for conflict to emerge.
+In addition to concerns about the pandemic itself – worry about the health of the family while dealing with daily news reports on death tolls – this lack of a work-life balance became a significant struggle for many, compounding residents' emotional pressures and creating numerous opportunities for conflict to emerge.

 “We've experienced increasing occurrences of resident conflicts that we’ve had to navigate,” said Sanchez.
 In one instance, a resident hung a banner from their balcony with inappropriate language, violating the community’s appearance standards.
 When the association asked for the banner’s removal, the resident became agitated and took out their frustration on the office team.
 They hurled insults and sent emails with threats of violence.
 The behavior continued without reprieve, regardless of actions taken to de-escalate the situation.
 For their safety, the staff was asked to leave the property and work off-site until a resolution could be reached.”